 Throughout his life, he continued to pursue his own art with his pure and passionate character.
 When staying at the temples in Nara, the priest Kamitsukasa affectionately called Suda "Zenzai Doji" meaning 'child seeker of truth' in the Kegon sect of Buddhism and also "Kyojin Kokuta" which literally means 'Madman Kokuta'.
 There are several episodes that would explain such character traits.
 When the new building material asphalt was introduced to Japan in his mid-twenties, the artist was instantly fascinated by this new road surface and even tried to steal some so that he might experience its qualities for himself.
-This led to his arrest and several hours at the local police station.
+This lead to his arrest and several hours at the local police station.
 The thick sticky texture inspired him and similar qualities can often be seen in his work.
 Whilst living in Kannon-in temple in the mid-1940s, there was a heavy rain which continued for more than a week.
 Frustrated at not being able to go out and paint under natural light, he broke the mud-wall of his accommodation and painted under the light from the holes.
 Shiba, who knew Suda's later life very well, often commented on Suda's youthful appearance and pure child like qualities - at this time Suda was in his 80's.
 At the same time, he had almost a priest-like spirit.
-Suda regarded his studio as a dojo, a hall where Zen Buddhists practice immersive meditation or a training hall for martial arts considered to be a sacred
+Suda regarded his studio as a dojo, a hall where Zen

-Buddhists practice immersive meditation or a training hall for martial arts considered to be a sacred space of ritual importance.
+At the same time, he had almost a priest-like spirit.
+Suda regarded his studio as a dojo, a hall where Zeh Buddhists practice immersive meditation or a training hall for martial arts considered to be a sacred space of ritual importance.
 Indeed the studio was his spiritual battle field - he needed intense concentration to transfer his deep philosophy onto the canvas and to achieve breakthroughs in his creations.
 His painting process was intensely demanding both mentally and physically as he always pushed himself to the limit, trying to reveal his inner world and embody spiritual freedom in his work.
 He also continued to use the painful times of his youth as a powerful tool.
 His friend and fellow artist Kenkichi Sugimoto (1905-2004) once compared Suda to a live volcano which may be gentle in appearance but contains hot magma inside, a substance which holds an exceptional level of vitality and could fearlessly destruct any fixed value.